neo-mohlomi/KNN-classification-model/README.md

 ##Customer Purchase Prediction using K-Nearest Neighbors (KNN)
 ##  Project Overview
-This project applies the K-Nearest Neighbors algorithm to predict whether a customer is likely to purchase a car based on features such as age and salary.
+In this project I  apply the K-Nearest Neighbors algorithm to predict whether a customer will purchase a car based on features such as age and salary.
-The goal is to explore how instance-based learning methods like KNN can be used for customer segmentation and targeted marketing.
+My aim is to explore how instance-based learning methods like KNN can be used for customer segmentation and targeted marketing.
 ##  Problem Statement
 Businesses want to identify customers who are more likely to purchase their products in order to improve marketing efficiency and increase sales.

-In this project, I predict customer purchase behavior using demographic features.
 ##  Approach
-The following steps were followed:
+I took the  following steps:

 1. Data loading and exploration
 2. Feature scaling